Stefantb/nvim-projects/README.md

 Here is how I configure startify.
 This `ProjectList` function returns the right datastructure so all the available projects can be listed.

-Thanks `mhinz` for making your plugin so easy to integrate with.

 ``` vim